 Many dogs can be trained to stay at home but some breeds, such as the good-natured Basset Hound or the highly adaptable Pug, fare better than others.
 However, your dog shouldn’t be routinely left alone for longer than four hours at a time and highly active breeds should be avoided by busy people.

 Anxious dogs, like Chihuahuas and Cavalier King Charles Spaniels, won’t be happy being left on their own either.
 They may need extra care and patience from their owners to reassure them that everything is ok, and are best suited to owners who can afford to give them this extra attention.

 All dogs shed skin cells and have allergens in their saliva, but dogs that have hair rather than fur don’t shed as much and tend to produce less sniffle-provoking dander (flakes of dead skin).
 The Bichon Frise is a hypoallergenic dog breed that rarely sheds, while Poodles have a thick and fluffy coat that is not prone to shedding.
 Meanwhile, the Miniature Schnauzer has a thick, wiry double-layer coat that rarely sheds at all.
 However, these types of dogs may need daily grooming.

 Low-energy Greyhounds are known to be one of the easiest dogs to take care of, while Golden Retrievers or Labradors are gentle, fun-loving and amenable to training.
 Border Terriers are alert and playful and the Bichon Frise is a good-natured breed, ideal for owners who enjoy brushing a dog.

-Check out our bringing a new dog home guide to help your pet get settled into their new environment.
+If you are rehoming a rescue dog, ask the rehoming centre for advice on choosing the right breed to suit your lifestyle.
+Check out our bringing a new dog home guide to help your pet get settled into their new environment